mrbech/match/match/README.md

 expect(result, 2);
 ```

-The `match` method takes an named function argument per subclass. `matchAny` is
+The `match` method takes a `required` named function argument per subclass.
-like `match` but also takes a named function argument `any` that will called if
+`matchAny` is like `match` but with optional named functions, instead it takes a
+`required` named function argument `any` that will called if none of the
-none of the provided arguments matches.
-If `any` is not provided and no argument
+provided arguments matches.
-matches, an exception will be thrown at runtime.

-The `match` and `matchAny` method's named arguments are annotated with `@required` to
-allow `dartanalyzer` to give warnings when cases are missing.

 ## Enum match